Your IT & Tech Mates

 2. Pickup and return fee

-3. Device batches and identification
+3. Device groupes and identification

-Providers should use references where practical and avoid unnecessary personal, medical, care, student or sensitive information.
+service partners should use references where practical and avoid unnecessary personal, medical, care, student or sensitive information.

 Better reference examplesAvoid where possible